Fast Sofa

 Fast Sofa is a 2001 American road-trip comedy film directed by Salomé Breziner and starring Jake Busey, Adam Goldberg, Natasha Lyonne, Crispin Glover, Bijou Phillips, Eric Roberts and Jennifer Tilly.
 It is based on Bruce Craven's novel of the same name.

+Plot

+Rick loses his girlfriend to his friend when he spends a night with his favorite porn star.
+He moves out, picks up a weirdo and goes on a wild road trip to find the porn star again.